-I wrote this post to show you how to create a blog on WordPress simply and quickly.
+I wrote this post to show you how to create a WordPress blog simply and quickly.

 But before that, you can watch the video below and see the main questions that people have about blogging.
 Are they yours too?